 Tips for your IELTS test

 If you are new to IELTS, you can also have a look at some of the pages that explain the test.
-For example, should you do IELTS Academic or General Training ?
-Or, what test can you take when you look to migrate to Canada ?
-Also, check out the computer-delivered IELTS tips.
+For example, should you do IELTS Academic or General Training?
+Or, what test can you take when you look to migrate to Canada?
+Also, check out the IELTS on computer tips.